 Kübler-Ross speaks of a young woman, with young children, who was diagnosed with a terminal illness.
 The young woman found this situation impossible to accept without the help of madness.
 As she approached death, she was able to accept her situation, and regain her sanity.
 While reading Kübler-Ross’s book, I was struck by how people can use insanity as a defense-mechanism.
 Insanity doesn’t always come upon us from outside, we create it ourselves as a response to our situation.
 But if insanity is voluntary, that doesn’t mean that insanity is faked; insanity has its roots in our unconscious being.

 When Nietzsche went insane, his friend said that he seemed to be pleased at how things had turned out, as if he wanted to go insane.
 Ten years later, when he was on the brink of death, he regained his sanity when he was shown a picture of his old friend Wagner.
 Apparently he didn’t need to wear the mantle of insanity when his life was ending.
-Thus Nietzsche’s insanity, like the insanity described by Kübler-Ross, shows that insanity is semi-voluntary, adopted in stressful times, laid aside when one’s race is run.
+Thus, Nietzsche’s insanity, like the insanity described by Kübler-Ross, shows that insanity is semi-voluntary, adopted in stressful times, laid aside when one’s life is ending.

 Kübler-Ross says that our society is “bent on ignoring or avoiding death.”
 She advises us to face the reality of death before it faces us; “we should make it a habit to think about death and dying occasionally, I hope before we encounter it in our own life.”
 One who has accepted the reality of his own death can help others to face death: “It is the persistent nurturing role of the therapist who has dealt with his or her own death complex sufficiently that helps the patient overcome the anxiety and fear of his impending death.”